samBrindle/city-explorer/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:
+Name of feature: Locations - User can enter a location (city name) and recieve the longitude and latitude back.

+Estimate of time needed to complete: 2 hours

+Start time: 2:00

+Finish time: 4:40

+Actual time needed to complete: 2 hours 40 min

+Name of feature: Map - When user enters a location (city name) we use the lon and lat to grab a map and display it with the other data.

+Estimate of time needed to complete: 1 hour

+Start time: 4:50

+Finish time: 5:30

+Actual time needed to complete: 1 hour 20 min

+Name of feature: Error - When an error occurs an alert will pop up to tell the user what happened

+Estimate of time needed to complete: 1 hour

+Start time: 5:30

+Finish time: 6:00

+Actual time needed to complete: 30 min

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> Coming soon